rkneusel9/MathForDeepLearning/README.md

 rkneuselbooks@gmail.com

-**(06-Nov-2022)**
+**Updates**
-- The file ''tutorial.pdf'' is a beginner's guide to NumPy, SciPy, Matplotlib, and Pillow.
+- The file *tutorial.pdf* is a beginner's guide to NumPy, SciPy, Matplotlib, and Pillow.